Our policies

 The Chartered Secretaries’ Charitable Trust endeavours to maintain the highest quality of support through our administration, services and visitors.
 If you are happy with our overall service or have any comments, please let us know and whether we may share these comments anonymously in our Annual report and publicity material.

-We take every case seriously and we are committed to ensuring that all complaints are dealt with promptly, efficiently and deliver an outcome that is acceptable to all concerned.
+We take every case seriously and we are committed to ensuring that all complaints are dealt with promptly, efficiently and deliver an outcome that is fair, evidence-based and clearly explained.

 Complaints and comments may come from any person who has (or has had) a relationship with The Chartered Secretaries’ Charitable Trust.
 This includes recipients of financial assistance and those who support the work of the Trust through making donations and/or volunteering.
 This document outlines the process for any complaints relating to services provided by the Trust.